PostHog/posthog.com/contents/careers/senior-fs-software-engineer.md

 sidebar: Careers
 showTitle: true
 ---

-**PostHog exists to increase the number of successful products in the world.**
+<h5 class='centered'>PostHog exists to increase the number of successful products in the world.</h5>

 We provide an open source platform for product analytics.
 The product is new - we launched in February 2020, and have had thousands of deployments organically since we started.